-4. Defendants Ronald Watts, Alvin Jones, Manuel Leano, Douglas Nichols Jr., Elsworth Smith Jr., and Kenneth Young Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
-Plaintiff sues the individual officer defendants in their individual capacities.
+4. Defendants Ronald Watts, Brian Bolton, Alvin Jones, Elsworth Smith Jr., Cynthia Tornes, and Kenneth Young Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
+Plaintiff sues the individual officer defendants in their individual capacities only.

 ANSWER: The allegations in this Paragraph are premised on the vague, undefined and overbroad term "at all relevant times" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers admit the allegations directed at them.
-With respect to Defendant Watts, Defendant Officers admit that at all times for matters related to Plaintiff's arrest, Defendant Watts was employed by the City of Chicago as police officers and acting in the course and scope of their employment under the color of law.
+To the extent a response is required, Defendant Officers admit the allegations in this Paragraph that are directed at them.
+Defendant Officers further admit that at all times for matters related to Plaintiff's arrest, Defendants Watts was employed by the City of Chicago as police officers and acting in the course and scope of his employment under the color of law.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this Paragraph.

 5. Defendant Philip Cline was at all relevant times Superintendent of the Chicago Police Department.
-Plaintiff sues Cline in his individual capacity.
+Plaintiff sues Cline in his individual capacity only.